project-chip/connectedhomeip/src/controller/python/test_client/README.md

 5. Run the python script using `python rpc_client.py`

 Note:
- The script may emit warnings if the previous run did not cleanup the container properly
+ - The script may emit warnings if the previous run did not cleanup the container properly.